codenode/codenode/doc/philosophy.rst

 Core ideas, developer focused
 -----------------------------

-`codenode` is a system that allows computation of arbitrary code pieces from a web browser.
+`Codenode` is a system that allows computation of arbitrary code pieces from a web browser.
 Along with management of this (remote or local) running code, we aim to present the source and result of these computations, in a clean, modern, and useful way.